 RISC-V ecall instruction to transition to the

-run trace 32 grep hello README; it will fail
+run trace 32 grep hello README; but it will fail

 because you haven't implemented the system call in the kernel